tedneward/WorkingVM/README.md

 * The next-simplest comparisons are the relative ones: greater-than (`GT`) and less-than (`LT`).
 Again, like `SUB`, these require positional sensitivity; `1 < 2` is different from `1 > 2`.
 * Similar sorts of comparison operations are combinations of these: greater-than-or-equals (`GTE`), less-than-or-equals (`LTE`), and so on.

 This is a pretty good collection of comparison opcodes.
+(But, if you wish, you are always free to implement a few more, if you wish.)

 Next let's do some branching opcodes, the easiest of which is `JMP` (an unconditional goto), which will take one operand: the address to jump to.
 In our simplified bytecode set, that "address" will be the index of the instruction in the array of bytecode, and will be passed in as an operand to the opcode.
 Thus, `JMP 6` means to jump to the 6th element in the bytecode array.

-> **NOTE**: The absolute nature of the jump target allows us to jump to an operand rather than an opcode--for example, consider the sequence "CONST 1 JMP 2", which would push a 0 onto the stack, then jump to the second element in the array (1), and execute it as if it were bytecode (which is the DUMP instruction) before continuing on and JMPing again...
-This is, in fact, doable under a number of assembly languages, and for a time was considered a hallmark of the master programmer to be able to do so and have it make sense.
+> **NOTE**: The absolute nature of the jump target allows us to jump to an operand rather than an opcode--for example, consider the sequence "CONST 1 JMP 2", which would push a 0 onto the stack, then jump to the second element in the array (which is the operand `1` to the `CONST` instruction), and execute it as if it were bytecode (which is the `DUMP` instruction) before continuing on and JMPing again...
+This is, in fact, doable under a number of assembly languages, and for a time being able to jump into the middle of an instruction and have it execute correctly was considered a hallmark of the master programmer.

-Once that's done...

-* Implement `JZ`, a jump-if-zero bytecode, which combines a `EQ 0` with a `JMP`.
-It should take one operand (the index to jump to if the top value on the stack is zero).
-* Implement `JNZ`, a jump-if-not-zero bytecode, which jumps if the top-of-the-stack is NOT zero.

 We can also implement "indirect" jumps, which jumps to a location as specified at runtime rather than at the time the bytecode was written ("compile-time").